-Air pollution is associated with detrimental effects on human health, including increased risk of heart disease and stroke.
+Air pollution is associated with detrimental effects on human health, including an increased risk of heart disease and stroke.
 Research published today (December 15, 2019) in The Journal of Physiology by researchers at The University of Manchester shows that the knowledge we have about how pollution harms the hearts of marine species can be applied to humans, as the underlying mechanisms are similar.
 In other words, knowledge gained from the marine ecosystem might help protect the climate and health of our planet, whilst also helping human health.

 Around 11,000 coronary heart disease and stroke deaths in the UK each year are attributable to air pollution, specifically due to particulate matter (PM), or small particles in the air that cause health problems.
-PM2.5 is one of the finest and most dangerous type of PM, is a compound for which the UK has failed to meet EU limits.
+PM2.5 is one of the finest and most dangerous type of PM, and is a compound for which the UK has failed to meet EU limits.

-Researchers of this study looked across all vertebrates and particularly focused on a set of compounds that binds to the surface of PM, called polycyclic aromatic hydrocarbons (PAH) as the amount of PAH on PM is associated with the detrimental affect air pollution has on the heart.
+Researchers of this study looked across all vertebrates and particularly focused on a set of compounds that binds to the surface of PM, called polycyclic aromatic hydrocarbons (PAH) as the amount of PAH on PM is associated with the detrimental effect air pollution has on the heart.

 While air pollution is known to be dangerous to humans, it actually only became a widely-researched topic in the past five years or so.
 In marine species, however, the mechanism of how PAH pollution causes heart problems is well understood.

 Studies after the 1999 Exxon Valdez oil spill showed that the ecosystem still has not recovered 20 years on.
 In 2010, research on fish after the Deepwater Horizon oil spill, which released large quantities of PAHs into the marine environment, showed that the heart’s ability to contract was impaired.